citusdata/citus_docs/faq/faq.rst

 How does Citus handle failover of the master node?
 --------------------------------------------------

-As the Citus master node is similar to a standard PostgreSQL server, regular PostgreSQL synchronous replication and failover can be used to provide higher availability of the head node.
-Many of our customers use synchronous replication in this way to add resilience against head node failure.
+As the Citus master node is similar to a standard PostgreSQL server, regular PostgreSQL synchronous replication and failover can be used to provide higher availability of the master node.
+Many of our customers use synchronous replication in this way to add resilience against master node failure.
 You can find more information about handling :ref:`master_node_failures`.

 Can I create primary keys on distributed tables?
 ------------------------------------------------